 Martha Terry

 A graduate from Cambridge University, Martha initially joined H&H as magazine assistant back in 2003, moving on to become eventing editor.
-She has worn many hats within the magazine since then, both freelance as a writer, and within the editorial team at H&H Towers.
-Most recently she has moved from the subbing desk to become acting features editor.
-She has also written features on equestrian and rural matters for publications such as Country Life, The Field, The Times and The Telegraph, and has covered everything from an exclusive on Tamarillo’s clone to reporting at the European Championships.
+She has worn many hats within the magazine since then, both freelance as a writer, and within the editorial team, where she is now features editor.
+She has also written features on equestrian and rural matters for publications such as Country Life, The Field, The Times, The Spectator and The Telegraph, and has covered everything from an exclusive on Tamarillo’s clone to reporting at the European Championships.

 -